 Creating a New Workspace

-After Eggplant Performance for JMeter has been installed, launch Eggplant Performance Studio.
+After Eggplant Performance has been installed, launch Eggplant Performance Studio.
 Studio prompts you to create a new workspace, locate an existing one, or import a previously exported workspace:

 Select Create New, then use the Create a workspace dialog box to give the workspace a name and browse to a directory: